hahnlab/CAFE5/README.md

     families, in the Nexus file format
     (https://en.wikipedia.org/wiki/Nexus\_file).
 A tree is provided for
     each family,with the expected family size set off with an underscore from the node ID.
-In the case of a Gamma reconstruction, each category will have its own expected family size, with the overall family size at the end.
-For example, given three categories, an internal node with the ID of 3 might look like 3\_12\_10\_11\_12.
-    The expected sizes for each of the three categories are 12, 10, and 11 respectively, with an overall weighted expectation of 12.

     In the case of the Gamma reconstruction, the Lambda multipliers for each category are given their own section in this file.
+In this case, ony the fastest families are printed.

 -   _model_\_family\_results.txt

     The file will be named Base\_family\_results.txt or